 What is a sedentary lifestyle?

-What are the risks of sedentary behaviour?
+What are the risks of a sedentary lifestyle?

-- Burning fewer calories which makes us more likely to gain weight
+- Burning fewer calories, which makes us more likely to gain weight

 - Changes to metabolism, where our bodies may struggle to break down sugars and fats

-- A lowered immune system making us more susceptible to illness
+- A lowered immune system, making us more susceptible to illness

 - Loss of muscle strength and flexibility due to not regularly using our muscles